-2.2.1 Compilers, software stacks, programming models
+2.2.2 Compilers, software stacks, programming models

-- Feature complete open-source and sustainable modern Fortran implementation with support for modern accelerators - Automated performance analysis and optimization tools - Tools that automate performance analysis of programs running on accelerators e.g., by automating the collection of performance data from accelerators and host system hardware counters, by automating the analysis of the data determining how the programs used the available hardware resources. - Tools to provide optimization suggestions to programs based on multi-faceted models incorporating better performance analysis, source code analysis, and hardware usage.
-Optimization suggestions would enable the original code to make better use of the available compute devices. - Libraries, primitives, and associated compiler technology for execution on disaggregated and heterogeneous components at the node and component level or at the system level.
+- Feature complete open-source and sustainable modern Fortran implementation with support for modern accelerators - Automated performance analysis and optimization tools: - Tools that automate performance analysis of programs running on accelerators e.g., by automating the collection of performance data from accelerators and host system hardware counters, by automating the analysis of the data determining how the programs used the available hardware resources. - Tools to provide optimization suggestions to programs based on multi-faceted models incorporating better performance analysis, source code analysis, and hardware usage.
+Optimization suggestions would enable the original code to make better use of the available compute devices.